Looking for support for your finance function? Book a time with an expert.

 Example 2: Potentially Misleading Quick Ratio

-John’s Marketside Grocer presents a different scenario:
+John’s Marketside Grocer presents a different scenario, and don't let this one trick you:

 • Cash and equivalents: $300,000